 There are several maneuvers that you will have to execute while taking your test.
-Typically, you will need to prove your ability to make a three-point turn as well as your ability to parallel park.
+Typically, you will need to prove your ability to make a three-point turn, as well as your ability to parallel park.
 For many drivers, parallel parking is the most difficult part of the test.

 Practice In The Same Car That You Will Take Your Road Test In

 It is important to feel comfortable in the car that you are taking your road test in.
-If you have been practicing in a compact car that has an automatic transmission, you won’t be prepared to take your test driving a SUV with a manual transmission.
+If you have been practicing in a compact car that has an automatic transmission, you won’t be prepared to take your test driving an SUV with a manual transmission.
 Changing cars makes it harder to judge the amount of room you have while executing the required maneuvers on the road.

 Familiarize Yourself With The Route That You Will Take During Your Test

 Spend some time driving down the same roads that you will take during your road test.
-This will allow you to become familiar with the road signs, speed limit and any other obstacles that you will have to overcome while taking your test.
+This will allow you to become familiar with the road signs, speed limit, and any other obstacles that you will have to overcome while taking your test.

 Study The Rules To The Letter